RmbRT/xforce-webx/README.md

 * Detecting links added/changed via javascript.

 # Tests
 Since there is no tool for automatically testing WebExtensions, modules are tested in test files.
-These can be found in the `test` directory.
+These can be found in the `test/test-suite.html`.

-* `test/getUrlReport.html` is a test for the url report feature.
-* `test/ipAddressTest.html` is a test for the IP and URL parser.
-* `test/reportCache.html` is a test for the URL report cache.
+# Documentation

+Documentation is inside the `doc` folder, every file has a corresponding `.md` file that documents it.

 # Images
 Loading the addon: